The survey to locate a well’s horizontal position must be tied to the Geodetic Datum of Australia 1994 to within 1 m accuracy.

 The survey to locate the well’s elevation (both ground level and KB or other measurement datum) must be tied to the Australian Height Datum to within 0.1 m accuracy.

-The accuracy requirements may be varied where it is not practicable to achieve these accuracy’s in particular situations, however, this must be specifically approved by the Executive Director, Energy Resources Division, Department of State Development.
+The accuracy requirements may be varied where it is not practicable to achieve these accuracy’s in particular situations, however, this must be specifically approved by the Executive Director, Energy Resources Division, Department for Energy and Mining.

 The survey must be performed by a competent person, and the Executive Director, Energy Resources Division, require proof of the qualifications and experience of the person making the survey.